 DM, Florida State University

 Licensé de Concert, Ecole Normale de Musique, Paris

 BM, Illinois State University

-Steinway Artist Douglas Weeks is Babcock Professor of Piano at Converse and coordinates Piano Studies at the Brevard Music Festival in Brevard, North Carolina in the summer.
-He has performed in England, Switzerland, the Czech Republic, Panama and China as well as in Africa, the Middle East, and South Asia under the auspices of the U.S. State Department.
-He has taught at the Conservatory of Music in Cairo as a Fulbright Senior Scholar and at Cairo’s Helwan University as a Fulbright Senior Specialist.
+Steinway Artist Douglas Weeks is Babcock Professor of Piano at Converse and Coordinator of Piano Studies at the Brevard Music Festival.
+In addition to performing extensively throughout the Southern U.S., he has performed in Europe and Central America as soloist and as pianist in the Converse Trio, and in Africa, the Middle East, and South Asia both as soloist and as a violin-piano duo with Furman Professor Dr. Thomas Joiner under the auspices of the US State Department.
+In spring of 1999, he taught at the Conservatory of Music in Cairo as a Fulbright Senior Scholar, and he returned in 2004 and 2009 to teach at the Conservatory and Helwan University as a Fulbright Senior Specialist.